punkupoz/ashipcaptain/src/pages/kube-gke-terraform/index.md

 # Let's get started
 ## 1. Install the tools
-In this blog, three tools will be used.
+In this blog, five tools will be used.
 - [gcloud](https://cloud.google.com/sdk/install): the command line interface for Google Cloud Platform.
 - [terraform](https://www.terraform.io/downloads.html): an Infrastructure as Code provisioner.
 - [kubectl](https://www.terraform.io/downloads.html): a command line interface to control Kubernertes.
 Terraform comes with Kubernetes provider.
 However, they have some limitations such as not having [Custom Resource Definition](https://github.com/terraform-providers/terraform-provider-kubernetes/issues/215).
 I would recommend learning [Helm](https://helm.sh/) myself, but using `kubectl` is sufficient for this blog.